All Products

 Query methods

-By default, the equivalent query and fuzzy query use the complete string for matching, while the tokenized query uses the MATCH function for matching.
-The following examples describe three common query methods and their query results.
+By default, equivalent and fuzzy queries use full-string matching.
+Tokenized text queries use the MATCH function.
+The following examples show three common query methods and their results.

 • Equivalent queries